Pembroke, Massachusetts

-Different sections of the town include Bryantville (along the Hanson town line), North Pembroke and East Pembroke.
+Neighborhoods include Bryantville (along the Hanson town line), North Pembroke and East Pembroke.

 History

 The earliest European settlers were Robert Barker and Dolor Davis, who settled in the vicinity of Herring Brook in 1650.
 It has been said that the Barkers were about to go down the Indian Head River, at "The Crotch" of the North River in modern day Pembroke/Hanover.
 However, the Barkers went down the Herring Run to the South, thus landing on Pembroke land.
-For thousands of year until that time, the Wampanoag and the Massachusett were sustained by this land, fishing and farming along the rivers; they called the area Mattakeesett, which means "place of much fish", because of the annual springtime run of herring in the local rivers.
+For thousands of years before that time, the Wampanoag and the Massachusett tribes lived on the land, fishing and farming along the rivers.
+They called the area Mattakeesett, which means "place of much fish", because of the annual springtime run of herring in the local rivers.
 The land was part of the Major's Purchase, a large tract of lands bought from Josias Wampatuck of the Massachusetts by a group of English investors.
 The area was once a part of Duxbury, before incorporating as a separate town in 1712, and was ultimately named for the town of Pembroke, Wales, the name of Brookfield being rejected because it was already in use by the town in Worcester County that still bears this name.

 Most notable of the town's resources are its water resources, which include the North River and Indian Head River; its ponds, Oldham, Furnace, Great Sandy Bottom, Little Sandy Bottom, and Stetson Ponds; and Silver Lake.
 The town's ponds, streams and marshes are the home of herring that were prized so much that in 1741, the town began regulating the taking and preservation of the fish.
 The herring are celebrated each year at the town's annual "Grande Old Fish Fry".